 \section{Observing logs for KQ Pup}

 In Table \ref{table:table_vlti}, we list our VLTI-GRAVITY observations.
-In Table \ref{table:calibrators}, we list properties of VLTI calibrators, including parameters of MARCS spectra used to calibrate the flux of calibrator \citep{gustaf08}.
+In Table \ref{table:calibrators}, we list properties of the VLTI calibrators, including parameters of MARCS spectra used to calibrate the flux of calibrators \citep{gustaf08}.
 The obtained spectral transfer function was used to calibrate the flux of our science target.
-Lastly, in Table \ref{table:table_vlti_results}, we list results obtained from fitting the Br$\gamma$ in our VLTI dataset when fitted per epoch.
+Lastly, in Table \ref{table:table_vlti_results}, we list the results obtained from fitting the Br$\gamma$ in our VLTI dataset when fitted per epoch.